hopeforsenegal/com.moonlitstudios.immediatestyle/StyleComparisons~/Readme.md

 # Style Comparison
-Here we are just showing the stylistic code changes and workflow changes that is entailed in different UI workflows.
+Here we are just showing the stylistic code changes and workflow changes that would be entailed in approaching the different UI workflows.
+These are **premade** examples (so all the functionality is already within it) just to really show the differences between.
 First...
 A quick recap

 ### Design Example